sjoerd20/mProgProject/PROCESS.md

 ### Decisions
 - The search function is now placed in the same activity as the youtube player to keep the youtube videos playing while searching for new videos

+# day 13
+Working on YoutubeSearch

+### Decisions
+- Doing the youtube search through a volley request with a URL instead of using the youtube builder

+# day 14
+Hackathon

+# day 15